-Figure 3(a) displays the unemployment rate for the group of euro area countries in selected years: 1985, 1998 (the year before EMU), 2007 (the last year of expansion), and 2012 (the last year for which we have annual data).
-The unemployment rate for the EA12-shown in black in Figure 3(a)-does not display a marked trend over the 14 years preceding the inception of EMU.
-But that aggregate pattern masks nonnegligible trends in individual countries: some experience large increases in their unemployment rates (most noticeably Finland), whereas others experience large decreases (for example, Ireland).
-A similar "diversity of trends" can be detected for other developed economies in that period, as shown in Figure 3(b).
+Figure 3.a displays the unemployment rate for the group of euro area countries in selected years: 1985, 1998 (the year before EMU), 2007 (the last year of expansion), and 2012 (the last year for which we have annual data).
+The unemployment rate for the EA12-shown in black in Figure 3.a-does not display a marked trend over the fourteen years preceding the inception of EMU.
+But that aggregate pattern masks non-negligible trends in individual countries: some experience large increases in their unemployment rates (most noticeably Finland), while others experience large decreases (e.g. Ireland).
+A similar "diversity of trends" can be detected for other developed economies in that period, as shown in Figure 3.b.
 In both cases, however, the different trends worked in the direction of strengthening the convergence in unemployment rates.